7 minute read

 name: apps-ocp4

-Check the Certificated expose by the OCP routers
+Check the Certificate exposed by the OCP routers

-If we check the certificated exposed by the OpenShift Routers with openssl, we can realized that the certificated exposed is the Let’s Encrypt generated:
+If we check the certificate exposed by the OpenShift Routers with openssl, we can see that the certificate exposed is the one generated by Let’s Encrypt:

 # openssl s_client -showcerts -servername console-openshift-console.apps.rcarrata-ipi-aws.8237.sandbox258.opentlc.com -connect console-openshift-console.apps.rcarrata-ipi-aws.8237.sandbox258.opentlc.com:443 </dev/null | grep Issuer